moneybutton/bsv/README.md

 fullnode (alpha)
 ================

-fullnode is a javascript implementation of bitcoin intended to satisfy certain
+fullnode is an ES6 (javascript) implementation of bitcoin intended to satisfy certain goals:
-goals:

 1. Support ease-of-use by being internally consistent.
 It should not be necessary to read the source code of a class or function to know how to use it.
+Once you know how to use part of the library, the other parts should feel natural.

 2. Have 100% test coverage, or nearly so, so that the library is known to be reliable.
 This should include running standard test vectors from bitcoin core.

-3. Library objects have an interface suitable for use with a command-line interface and API, in particular having toString, fromString, toJSON, fromJSON, methods.
-Other common methods are toBuffer, fromBuffer relevant for binary formats such as transactions and blocks.
+3. Library objects have an interface suitable for use with a command-line interface or other libraries and tools, in particular having toString, fromString, toJSON, fromJSON, toBuffer, fromBuffer, toHex, fromHex methods.
+It should be possible to mix fullnode with bitcoinjs-lib or bitcore or even libraries from other languages if developers find that useful.

-4. All standard features of the bitcoin protocol are implemented and saved in lib/.
+4. All standard features of the bitcoin protocol are implemented (or will be) and saved in lib/.
 All BIPs are correctly implemented and, where appropriate, saved as bipxx.js in lib/ (since that is their standard name).
-Any non-standard features (such as colored coins or stealth addresses) are placed in the lib/expmt/ folder and are accessible at fullnode.expmt.
-Once they are standardized and given a BIP, they are renamed and placed in lib/.
+In order to allow rapid development, fullnode includes non-standard and experimental features.
+Any non-standard features (such as colored coins or stealth addresses) are labeled as such in index.js as well as in comments.

 5. Expose everything, including dependencies.
 This makes it possible to develop apps that require fine-grained control over the basics, such as big numbers and